-The location of each driveway must be in accordance with the approved plan unless written authorisation for an alternative location is provided by the Capestone Development Manager.
+The location of each driveway must be in accordance with the approved plan, as shown in Appendix 1, unless written authorisation for an alternative location is provided by the Capestone Development Manager.

-The location of driveways crossovers for the Attached Residential Product has been determined as part of the master planning process to assure a coordinated approach balancing site infrastructure requirements and landscape intent for the streetscape.
+The location of driveways crossovers for the residential product has been determined as part of the master planning process to assure a coordinated approach balancing site infrastructure requirements and landscape intent for the streetscape.

 - i.
 One driveway crossover shall be permitted per residential lot. - ii.
 Driveways within the road reserve (excluding the Lanes) shall be generally 3.2m wide unless a shared crossover is required where the width may increase to 5.0m. - iii.
-Driveways within the road reserve shall not include a reversing bay, manoeuvring bay or visitor parking space.

-iv.
-To accommodate landscape features along the primary and secondary road frontages,
+Driveways within the road reserve shall not include a reversing bay, manoeuvring bay or visitor parking space. - iv.
+To accommodate landscape features along the primary and secondary road frontages, including letter boxes, fencing and vegetation, along the frontage (excluding Lanes), driveways within the residential lot shall extend 1.0m into the lot at the minimum width before increasing in width to suit the garage or carport opening.